Abimelech (Judges): Second Battle of Shechem

 The next day, the people of Shechem went out into the fields.
 After Gaal was driven away, Abimelech gathered three companies by dividing his followers to attack the people in the fields for turning against him and siding with Ga'al. One company went to the gate and the other two attack the people in the fields.
 Then, Abimelech went into the city and killed the rest and spread salt around so nothing would grow there for a long time.
 The remaining resistance went to the tower of El-Berith to hold their ground.
 Abimelech hastily gathered his followers to Mount Zalmon to explain his plan.
 He grabbed an ax to cut down the bough of a tree and ordered everyone to follow his example.
 The boughs were placed and set ablaze around the tower, killing the remaining resistance along with a thousand civilians.

-Battle of Thebaz and the death of King Abimelech
+Battle of Thebez and the death of Abimelech

-The biblical account of the Battle of Thebaz begins in the middle of the siege.
-Already, Abimelech has taken most of the city and comes upon a heavily fortified tower.
-The civilians head towards the top of a tower while he fights his way through.
-Abimelech successfully fights most of the way towards the tower, however, a woman struck his head with a stone above.
-Realizing the wound was mortal, he ordered his armor-bearer to thrust him through with his sword, so nobody would know he was killed by a woman.
+According to the biblical account, Abimelech and his forces then laid siege to the city of Thebez.
+By the time Abimelech had breached the wall, the people in the city had already fled and blockaded themselves in a heavily fortified tower.
+When Abimelech approached the tower to raze it, a woman hurled a runner stone down from the roof, which fell directly onto Abimelech's head.
+Realizing the wound was mortal, Abimelech ordered his armor-bearer to thrust him through with his sword, so nobody would know he was killed by a woman.